Eng Foong Ho v Attorney-General: Court of Appeal judgement

 On appeal to the Court of Appeal, three issues were raised.
 The first issue was whether the plaintiffs (appellants) had the requisite locus standi.
 The second was whether there had been an inordinate delay on the appellants' part in pursuing the matter in court.
 The third issue is the most significant, namely, whether the acquisition of the temple property violated Article 12(1) of the Constitution.

 Plaintiffs have locus standi

 The Court of Appeal disagreed with the trial judge's finding with regard to locus standi.
-Judge of Appeal Andrew Phang, delivering the Court's judgment, opined that since according to the land register the temple was held in trust for San Jiao Sheng Tang Buddhist Association, of which the devotees were members, they had the requisite locus standi to bring the issue before the court.
+Judge of Appeal Andrew Phang, delivering the Court's judgement, opined that since according to the land register the temple was held in trust for San Jiao Sheng Tang Buddhist Association, of which the devotees were members, they had the requisite locus standi to bring the issue before the court.

 Eng Foong Ho was subsequently cited in Tan Eng Hong v.
 Attorney-General (2011) in support of the proposition that in order for a person to have locus standi to launch a constitutional claim, he or she must allege a violation of his or her own constitutional rights – that is, a "substantial interest" – rather than satisfy a lower "sufficient interest" test.